Introduction To Django Interview Questions And Answer

 Controller: It is the heart of the system.
-It handles request and responses, setting up database connections and loading add-ons and specifies Django framework and URL parsing.
+It handles requests and responses, setting up database connections and loading add-ons and specifies the Django framework and URL parsing.

-Django should be used for web development because of following reasons:
+Django should be used for web development because of the following reasons:

-•It allows dividing code module into logical groups to make it flexible to change.
+•It allows dividing the code module into logical groups to make it flexible to change.

-•To easy the website administration, it provides auto-generated web admin module.
+•To easy the website administration, it provides an auto-generated web admin module.

 •It provides pre-packaged API for common user tasks.

-•It enables to define what should be URL for given function.
+•It enables us to define what should be URL for a given function.

 •It enables to separate business logic from the HTML.